nandita05/sd-part1-finding-lane-lines/writeup_template.md

 A possible improvement would be to ...
 Find a method to enable detection of line when the road bends and in different terrains.

+I went through Udacity's Q&A session on this project to understand the flow of code and purpose of few predefined functions used in the code.